department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2023-04-usability-testing-round-1/conversation-guide.md

 ## **First Task: Lab and tests: EKG + Radiology – 7-10 minutes**

+[About VA medical records]

 _Electrocardiogram_

 - Can you walk me through how you would find the date of your most recent electrocardiogram?

   _[if the participant selects Share your medical record]:_

   - Can you tell me about why Share your medical record was your first choice for this task?
   - What would you do on this page to find the date of your most recent electrocardiogram?

   _[if the participant states they would download/print BB ask]_

   - Once you had access to that report, how quickly and easily do you feel you could find that information?
   - Could there be another way to find that information without running a report?

   _[help the participant navigate back to About VA medical records if necessary]_

 _[when the participant finds the date]:_